resbaz/MATLAB-StatisticsToolbox-Notes/randomness_&_simulation.md

 ![](birthday.jpg)

-You need 23 people in a room to have at least a 50% chance that two or more people share a birthday.
+You need 23 people in the room to have at least a 50% chance that two or more people share a birthday.